Ohio State attacker may have been inspired by overseas militants, FBI says

-A Somali immigrant who injured 11 people in a car and knife attack at Ohio State University may have been inspired by Islamic State and the late al Qaeda-linked cleric Anwar al-Awlaki, an FBI official said on Wednesday.
+(Reuters) - A Somali immigrant who injured 11 people in a car and knife attack at Ohio State University may have been inspired by Islamic State and the late al Qaeda-linked cleric Anwar al-Awlaki, an FBI official said on Wednesday.

 The Islamic State militant group on Tuesday claimed responsibility for the attack at the Columbus campus.
-The U.S.-born Awlaki was killed by a U.S. drone strike in 2011.
+The U.S.-born al-Awlaki was killed by a U.S. drone strike in 2011.

-The Ohio State attacker, Abdul Razak Ali Artan, a 20-year-old Muslim student at the school, plowed into pedestrians with a car and then exited the vehicle to stab other victims on Monday.
+The Ohio State attacker, Abdul Razak Ali Artan, a 20-year-old Muslim student at the school and a lawful permanent resident of the United States, plowed into pedestrians with a car and sprung from the vehicle to stab other victims on Monday.

-A police officer quickly ended the attack by fatally shooting Artan, a Somali-born immigrant and a lawful U.S. permanent resident, officials said.
+A police officer quickly ended the attack by fatally shooting Artan, officials said.

-"At this time we are not aware of anyone else being involved in the planning of this attack, but the investigation continues," FBI Special Agent in Charge Angela Byers told reporters.
+"At this time we are not aware of anyone else being involved in the planning of this attack, but the investigation continues," Federal Bureau of Investigation Special Agent in Charge Angela Byers told reporters.

 "It appears that Artan may have at least been inspired by Anwar Awlaki and the Islamic State in the Levant and we will continue to pursue this as part of the investigation,” she said.

-At the time of his death, al-Awlaki was identified by U.S. intelligence as "chief of external operations" for al Qaeda's Yemen branch and a Web-savvy propagandist for the Islamist cause.
+At the time of his death, al-Awlaki was identified by U.S. intelligence as "chief of external operations" for al Qaeda's Yemen branch and a web-savvy propagandist for Islamists.

+Artan called al-Awlaki a "hero" in a Facebook message U.S. investigators believe he posted under a slightly different name.

 None of the victims, who were wounded after being struck by the car or stabbed, have life-threatening injuries and most were released from local hospitals within one day, officials said.